aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 linking to the user.
 Use the jQuery `append` method to add each result to the `ul`.

-Check that you can now interactively search users.
+**Test your code**: Check that you can now interactively search users.

+Now let's fix that n+1 query.
+It's coming from the fact that the data labeled `current_user.follows?(user)` gets called each time we want to render `search.json.jbuilder`, so we can fix it by chaining a `.includes(:follows)` call onto our controller's `.where` call.

 Last, we want to add follow toggle buttons for each of these results.
 When building the `li` tags for each user, build a `button`, too.
 You can create a